Neurosion/StackWarden/README.md

 ### Monitors
 - Monitor a resource and report its state to the configured handlers.
-- Tags are currently not used, but are optional
+- Tags are optional, will be used for result grouping, but are currently not currently used.
-- Display name is optional for all configuration
+- Display name is optional for all configurations.

 ##### Http Availability
 - Attempts to connect to an http url